GrantStenger/ai-for-adversarial-games/README.md

 * Texas Hold'em is currently being rebuilt with better optimization.
 * Chess, Black Jack, checkers, dollar-auction, and prisoners dilemma are currently unbuilt.

+### Proposed Time Line
+* By Sunday, Nov.
+11:
+  * minimax implemented for connect 4 + heuristics
+  * test RL on simple game
+  * theoretical results on pyramix (computational complexity etc.)
+  * poker fully debugged and pristine
+* By Sunday, Nov.
+18:
+  * super human pyramix player
+  * connect 4 solved
+  * RL tested on pyramix
+* By Sunday, Nov.
+25:
+  * our "above and beyond week"
+  * shocking new discoveries
+  * world is changed for the better
+* By Sunday, Dec.
+2:
+  * presentation made
+  * final touches

 ### Algorithms to test
 * Minimax + Alpha-Beta Pruning
 * Deep Q Learning